Compositional data: Simplicial sample space

 In general, John Aitchison defined compositional data to be proportions of some whole in 1982.
 In particular, a compositional data point (or composition for short) can be represented by a real vector with positive components.
 The sample space of compositional data is a simplex:

 The only information is given by the ratios between components, so the information of a composition is preserved under multiplication by any positive constant.
 Therefore, the sample space of compositional data can always be assumed to be a standard simplex, i.e. $\kappa = 1$.
 In this context, normalization to the standard simplex is called closure and is denoted by $\scriptstyle\mathcal{C}[\,\cdot\,]$:

 where D is the number of parts (components) and $[\cdot]$ denotes a row vector.

 Aitchison geometry

-The simplex can be given the structure of a real vector space in several different ways.
+The simplex can be given the structure of a vector space in several different ways.
 The following vector space structure is called Aitchison geometry or the Aitchison simplex and has the following operations: